offgriddev/cyclomatic-js/README.md

 `WhileStatement`
 `ConditionalExpression`

+The following conditionally increase the complexity of a function:

+`SwitchCase` as in the `case` statement of a `SwitchStatement` increases the complexity when the `case` has statements.
+`LogicalExpression` increases the complexity when it is a `||`, `&&`, or `??`.

 ### Why Use Cyclomatic Complexity

-There are different reasons you'll want to use CyclomaticJS.
+Now for the question you may have asked yourself at some point if you've made it this far and have been looking for a JavaScript library to do this analysis for you.
+There are two main personas this library and action are targetting: Developers and anyone concerned with _estimations_.
+That last persona is vague.
+I promise, I will get there.

 From a developer perspective, you may be concerned with Code Quality and Maintainability.
 You may have linting rules setup to limit the "size" if your functions, e.g. [eslint-complexity](https://eslint.org/docs/latest/rules/complexity).
 Some developers have a genuine interest in this as an engineering concern, and rightfully so.

-If you don't believe Cyclomatic Complexity
+This may be around modularization and the role of writing more simple and elegant functions.

+If you don't believe Cyclomatic Complexity or nerd out on analysing the logical complexity of your code, then you may be concerned about Estimations in some sense.
+You might be a Project Manager, a Lead Engineer, or perhaps you work in Professional Services and are putting a bid on a job and want to be competitive _and_ realistic.

+That's right, you might want to give a _realistic estimation for a given software development effort_.
+You might, for example, be the CTO and need to report to ELT a high-level estimate for getting funding for a project.
+The second category is broad, but you want to provide as realistic of an estimation as you can.

+## Estimation